kiranrangaraj/City-Latitude-Weather-Analysis-Dashboard/README.md

 ---

 ## Website Parameters & Creation Process ##
 The website contains 7 pages total and utilized HTML5, CSS, and Bootstrap.
 A navigation menu was created at the top of every page, and each page has the name of the site on the left side of the navbar that allows the user to return to the landing page from any page.
-A dropdown menu on the right of the navbar was created named 'Plots' that provides a link to each individual visualization page.
+A dropdown menu on the right of the navbar was created named "Plots" that provides a link to each individual visualization page.
 HTML was coded to ensure responsiveness by any media queries.

 The website includes:
 * A [landing page](#landing-page) containing: